-If you’re looking to improve your grades this year, here are some tips that are bound to lead to a fridge-material report card.
+If you’re looking to improve your grades this year, here are some study tips that are bound to lead to a fridge-material report card.

 #1 Learn how to take detailed notes